-Stantec is committed to being a leader and model of sustainability.
-We do business in a way that meets current needs while contributing to an environmentally, socially, and economically sustainable future.
-This commitment-at the heart of how we operate and deliver solutions to clients-is vital to our long-term success in achieving our vision.
+Stantec is committed to being a leader and model of sustainability by doing business in a way that meets the needs of the present while contributing to an environmentally, socially, and economically sustainable future.
+This commitment is at the heart of how we operate and deliver solutions to our clients, and is vital to our long-term success in achieving our vision.

-We focus on areas where we can have a significant impact, including the following:
+We focus our efforts in the areas we believe we can have a significant impact, as follows:

-- Building a leading sustainability consulting practice in the markets we serve by - Using our expertise, experience, and influence to advance the sustainability of our valued clients - Incorporating sustainability into all of our service offerings - Marketing and selling sustainable development services across all sectors - Integrating sustainability into our overall operations and everyday practice by - Implementing best industry, employee, and vendor practices to reduce resource use, waste, and emissions while increasing efficiency and effectiveness - Fostering an understanding of sustainability at all levels of the organization in ways that are both personally and professionally relevant - Embracing an accountable and transparent governance and leadership structure that integrates sustainability considerations into all business decisions - Reporting on our sustainability performance and achievements
+- Building a leading sustainability consulting practice in the markets we serve by - Using our expertise, experience, and influence to advance the sustainability of valued clients - Incorporating sustainability into all of our service offerings - Marketing and selling sustainable development services across all sectors - Integrating sustainability into our overall operations and everyday practice by - Implementing best industry, employee, and vendor practices to reduce resource use, waste, and emissions while increasing efficiency and effectiveness

+- Fostering an understanding of sustainability at all levels of our Company in ways that are both personally and professionally relevant - Embracing an accountable and transparent governance and leadership structure that integrates sustainability considerations into all our business decisions - Reporting on our sustainability performance and achievements